noconnor/katas/kata_strings/README.md

 receives `word` as String and returns the same string in reverse order
 2. Edit distance algorithm: The number of transformations required to turn one string into another string.
 Implement a spell checker.
 3. Implement word path algorithm.
 Shortest route from one word to a target word by mutating characters in original word.
+4. Palindrome: Write a [program](src/main/java/com/github/noconnor/reference/Palindrome.java#L21) to check if a sentence is palindrome or not.
+You can ignore white spaces and other characters to consider sentence as a palindrome
+5. Palindrome: Write a [program](src/main/java/com/github/noconnor/reference/Palindrome.java#L8) to check if a word is palindrome or not.

 <br />

 ## Reverse String Rules